jimeh/tmuxifier/README.md

 # Tmuxifier

 Tmuxify your Tmux.
-Create, edit and load complex Tmux session, window and pane configurations with ease.
+Create, edit, mangage and load complex Tmux session, window and pane configurations with ease.

-In short, Tmuxifier allows you to easily create, edit and load "layout" files.
-A layout file is simply a shell script following a specific use pattern of the `tmux` command to create Tmux sessions and windows.
+In short, Tmuxifier allows you to easily create, edit, and load "layout" files, which are simple shell scripts where you use the `tmux` command and helper commands provided by tmuxifier to manage Tmux sessions and windows

 ### Window Layouts